 – To be honest, I had a bit of an “information overload” when I searched for knowledge on my own.
 Therefore, it was liberating to meet so many knowledgeable and communicative researchers and experts during the course.
 They helped me navigate and sort among facts.
 Another thing that the programme contributed to was insight and understanding of the other participants’ sustainability work.
 That gave us more confidence and courage to set higher ambitions.

 Sustainable investment is the future according to Carl, He is convinced that sustainability insights are fundamental to sound management of both risk and as return.
 He is convinced that large assets are at risk of being stranded in a sustainability transition, whilst other sectors will grow and build new values and assets.

-– Someone once called the 2030 Agenda “the largest purchase order ever delivered”, and I see sustainable asset management as a huge possibility playing this mega trend.
-It might be the easiest way for individuals to support a sustainable development as it doesn´t require major behavioral changes.
+– Someone once called the 2030 Agenda “the largest purchase order ever delivered”, and I see sustainable asset management as a huge possibility playing this megatrend.
+It might be the easiest way for individuals to support a sustainable development as it doesn´t require major behavioural changes.
 In other words, we have a great opportunity – but also an obligation – to enable this change.